 "Maintain the board as a well-functioning, balanced team led by the chair."

-This principle is addressed in the section of this Report above entitled "The Board" (see page 26 of this document).
+This principle is addressed in the section of this Report above entitled "The Board" (see page 24 to 25 of this document).

 "Ensure that between them the directors have the necessary up-to-date experience, skills and capabilities."